stefmolin/pre-commit-workshop/demo-notes.md

 1. Poll the audience to see if more people are using `uv` or `pip`.
 2. Install `pre-commit` with the method most people are using:
+   - `pip`:
+       1. Activate the pre-made virtual environment: `conda activate pre-commit-demo`
-   - `pip`: With a pre-made virtual environment activated, run `python3 -m pip install pre-commit`.
+       2. Run `python3 -m pip install pre-commit`.
+   - `uv`:
+       1. Run `uv sync` to set up the project.
-   - `uv`: Run `uv tool install pre-commit --with pre-commit-uv` (no need to activate anything).
+       2. Run `uv tool install pre-commit --with pre-commit-uv` (no need to activate anything).
 3. Run `pre-commit --version` to show it worked.

 ### Install first set of hooks